Robert the Bruce was the famous Scottish King who fought against King Edward II of England in the battle of Bannockburn.

-The English had already been driven out of most of Scotland and Robert the Bruce had managed to capture Edinburgh Castle from the English armies grasp prior to the Battle of Bannockburn.
+The English had already been driven out of most of Scotland and Robert the Bruce had managed to capture Edinburgh Castle from the English armies’ grasp prior to the Battle of Bannockburn.

-This was quite a formidable army and the combination of these forces would have been difficult for any army to defeat, however Robert the Bruce was a great military man and legend has it that his armies were also joined by some of the Knights Templar forces who had fled to Scotland.
+This was quite a formidable army and the combination of these forces would have been difficult for any army to defeat, however, Robert the Bruce was a great military man and legend has it that his armies were also joined by some of the Knights Templar forces who had fled to Scotland.

-King Robert was a clever military man and it is also part of legendary tales that he had the help of the best military minds of the time in the form of the Knights Templar military who would fight along side his armies.
-The Scots had decided to organise anti-cavalry pits and spikes all along the roads that led to Stirling knowing that the English army would be taking this route.
+Robert the Bruce was a clever military man and it is also part of legendary tales that he had the help of the best military minds of the time in the form of the Knights Templar military who had sought sanctuary in Scotland and would fight alongside his armies.

 King Edward made two fatal mistakes during the battle of Bannockburn, firstly he launched a premature attack on the Scottish forces, which led to many of his forces being killed and injured in the cavalry traps that the armies of Robert the Bruce had previously prepared.

 King Edward then decided to take his troops along a stream called the Bannockburn which proved to be another fatal mistake, the journey was difficult and left his troops tired and weary, unable to continue they had to camp for the night in a vulnerable position just across the burn.

-The English did manage to offer some resistance and did muster their own small cavalry charge and some of the English archers had managed to attack the Scottish flanks, but it was all too little too late for the English and victory was now certain for Robert the Bruce and his armies.
+The English did manage to offer some resistance and did muster their own small cavalry charge and some of the English archers had managed to attack the Scottish flanks – but it was all too little too late for the English and victory was now certain for Robert the Bruce and his army.

 The English army was now in total disarray and completely disheartened but there was another surprise waiting for them as King Bruce released a reserve force of Highland warriors who were considered to be barbarians by the English.